 - Peel the eggplants.
 Then slice them into long pieces, about 1cm (just under 1/2 inch) thick.
 You'll get about 5-6 pieces per eggplant.

 - Place the sliced eggplants in the bowl of water.
 Place a small saucer on the eggplants and weigh down with a can of food, so all the eggplants are submerged in the salted, lemony water.
 Leave for 20 minutes.
-While the eggplants are soaking, let's get the beef going.
+While the eggplants are soaking, let's get the meat going.